Tools that Insert Flash in PowerPoint

 You can download a free copy of the add-in from:

-However, the add-in does not use Macromedia's Shockwave Flash ActiveX control - it actually uses its own proprietary Flash Player - which is again available as a free download from their site:
+However, the add-in does not use Macromedia's Shockwave Flash ActiveX control.
+It uses its own proprietary Flash Player, which is again available as a free download from their site:

 The following instructions presume you have followed the instruction to create fullscreen SWF movies as explained above:

 This is just an experiment.
 No support can be provided for the techniques listed here.
-Also, I don't suppose either Microsoft or Macromedia would offer support on this subject.
+Also, we don't suppose either Microsoft or Macromedia would offer support on this subject.